 Lamen males reach an average height of 5 ft 9 in (1.73 meters), while females stand an average of 5 ft 3 in (1.6 meters).
 They are the tallest of the known elves.
 Their most common hair color is blond, though it varies.
 Like other elves, they do not grow beards.

 The High Plain of Lamdar stretches east for several hundred miles.
-Serene apple orchards (especially near the coast), rolling waves of grain, and vineyards predominate for most of its extent.
+Serene vineyards of telanni grapes (especially near the coast), rolling waves of grain, and fruit orchards predominate for most of its extent.
 The land becomes less tame further east, before reaching the nebulous border with Londar.
 The easternmost outpost is Lunadrias, a fortified city and domain of the elf lord Benesti (who, at age 725, is one of the oldest elves alive, and has held the post for 600 of those years).